Stressed, Tired, Depressed? Join the Nature Boost Challenge!

 This might not be something you want to do when there’s snow on the ground, but most times of the year it is easily doable.
 Feel silly?
 Just walk around your garden!

 Okay, so that is the Nature Boost Challenge!
 Unplugging ourselves is important.
-Spending time outdoors, in a natural environment allows us to replenish something that cannot be found elsewhere.
-Let me know how you get on!
+Spending time outdoors, in a natural environment allows us to replenish something that simply cannot be found anywhere else.
+Let us know how you get on!

 Want to add something to this article?
 Please comment!
 Or, take the Nature Boost Challenge and report back how it changed your mood and outlook below!